-Entrepreneurs, most of the times, start a business because of practical reasons.
-They spot a gap in a certain market, get an idea of how they can create a solution, or develop a product to cover it, and organize an action plan in order to maximize profits.
+Entrepreneurs, most of the time, start a business because of practical reasons.
+They spot a gap in a certain market, get an idea of how they can create a solution, develop a product to cover it, and organize an action plan in order to maximize profits.

 The point is, they’re not attached to it on a personal level as much as the solopreneur is!

 Their long-term goal is to grow the company in the hope that a much larger corporation will eventually make a buyout offer worth millions of dollars.
 After taking their share, they can move on to the next venture they have in mind.

 #3 – Scalability

 Scaling a business quickly is an entrepreneur’s priority.
 That’s why they work on building a solid business plan.
 Their main job is to develop systems and strategies that will expand operations and will make their business successful and attractive to potential investors.